 What makes the surgical internship at VSC unique?

-Veterinary Specialty Center offers a distinctive surgical internship program that connects participants with our experienced surgical team while providing them unique educational access to our full specialty hospital and Level 1 Trauma Facility.
+Veterinary Specialty Center offers a distinctive surgical internship program that connects participants with our experienced surgical team while providing them unique educational access to our full specialty hospital and Certified Trauma Facility.
 The following sets this experience apart from other programs:

 - Working closely with 5 board-certified surgeons with a combined experience of over 90 years exposes interns to a wide variety of perspective for surgical case management